-Only two of the versions are available in Excel format.
+The Excel template is only available for two of the designs.
 Some people feel most comfortable working with spreadsheets.
 If you are one of them then the Excel spreadsheet might work for you.
 You can also open it in Google Sheets.
 If you are not looking to specifically use a spreadsheet then the other versions will probably be better.

 PDF Editable SWOT analysis template

 This SWOT chart template can be edited with PDF reader.
 You can fill in the text inside the swot analysis table but you cannot make changes to the table.
 To make changes to the table, you would need to use any of the other formats.

 Strategic Analysis Templates